tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Data serialized from relational database systems may contain string representations of NULL.

-We considered, and explicitly rejected, treating common string serializations of null such as "\N" and "NULL" as empty values.
+We considered, and explicitly rejected, treating common string serializations of null such as "&#92;N" and "NULL" as empty values.
 String serializations of NULL outside of a database, present at the point of evaluation of a Test, MUST be treated as bdq:NotEmpty.
 A Test execution environment MAY deserialize these string serializations of NULL

 (3) Data values indicating an unknown, treated as bdq:NotEmpty.